Energy0124/freepiano/README.md

 ## Change logs
+**2013-06-24  FreePiano 1.8**
+* Raw MIDI message support, with 'MIDI' command you can send at most 3 hex digitals as a midi message. all other script commands are nolonger MIDI signals.
+* All script commands works correct with all value operators now, including 'Sync' and 'Press' modifier.
+* Supports at most 16 input channels, which are then mapped to 16 MIDI output MIDI channels.
+* Adds a 'Follow key' option on input channels, which can control a input channel not to follow current key signature.
+* Adds a 'Bank' option on output channels, which equals midi controller 0.
+* Optimized key popup settings dialog and settings dialog.
+* Optimized main screen refresh, freepiano uses less GPU now.
+* Preset menu now support groups, adds a lot of preset scripts in common use.
+* Language can be changed correctly on windows XP.
+* Localized script support.
+* Keyboard color support, and you can display note names as 'C D E F G A B' now.
+* A new 'WAV' file exportor.
+* New update notification.
+* Fixed a bug that notes will lower an octave when copy group key maps.

 **2013-05-24  FreePiano 1.7**
 * Play settings page, can change midi output channel and voice.
 * New Set1 and Set10 modifier, can change value by mask 1 or 10.